Maxenceoresteleandre/Projet-ANDROIDE-Pogobots/KALMAN/pogoKalman/README.md

-## Debug, display and convenience functions:
+## Debug, display and convenience functions

 Useful functions, linked to the calibration of the pogobots or with a more general purpose.